IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Hydropower System Input Data
 ============================

-These input files are specifically introduced for allowing a representation of the hydropower system based on volume and water inflow data considering the water stream topology (hydro cascade basins).
-If they are not available, the model runs with an energy-based representation of the hydropower system.
+These input files are introduced explicitly to allow a representation of the hydropower system based on volume and water inflow data, considering the water stream topology (hydro cascade basins).
+If they are unavailable, the model runs with an energy-based representation of the hydropower system.

 Dictionaries.
 Sets
 ------------------
-The dictionaries include all the possible elements of the corresponding sets included in the optimization problem. **You can't use non-English characters (e.g., ó, º)**
+The dictionaries include all the possible elements of the corresponding sets in the optimization problem. **You can't use non-English characters (e.g., ó, º)**

 =============================  ===============
 File                           Description